 What Is Gender?

-Gender is difficult to define, as it encompasses a wide array of socially and culturally constructed characteristics of sex.4 There are many elements that influence gender, including one’s gender identity and expression.
+Gender is difficult to define, as it encompasses a wide array of socially and culturally constructed characteristics of sex.4 There are many elements that influence gender, including one’s gender identity and gender expression.
 A person’s gender is often interpreted by others, from the clothes they wear to their mannerisms, and other forms of expression.
 Like sexuality, gender can change throughout a person’s life and is based on self-perception and cultural expectations.

 Gender Identity